harhota/practical_challenge_chatbot_assistant/README.md

 ## Directory Structure

-├── `main.py` – Contains data processing functions for cleaning and analyzing conversation data.
 ├── `app.py` – Streamlit app that imports functions from `main.py` (and `funcs.py`) to display the analysis.
-├── `funcs.py` – Additional processing and analysis functions.
+├── `funcs.py` – Contains data processing functions for cleaning and analyzing conversation data.
 ├── `dataset_conversations.txt` – Raw conversation data in JSON/JSONL format.
 ├── `conversations_research.ipynb` – Jupyter Notebook for raw data exploration and research.
 ├── `requirements.txt` – List of dependencies for the project.